cozy/cozy-docs/src/documents/en/hack/getting-started/learn-single-page-app-way.html.md

 To go further in your study of Cozycloud, you can check out the [cookbooks](/hack/cookbooks/)!

-We also provide [application skeletons](/hack/application-skeletons/) to get you started quickly, choose the one you like, or add yours.
+We also provide [application skeletons](/hack/application-skeletons/) to get you started quickly.
+Choose the one you like, or add yours.